dubiZA/ndp_cap_casting/README.md

 ## Getting Started

-The base URL for the API backend is http://localhost:8080 To use the deployed Heroku app, use https://ndp-casting-agency.herokuapp.com/
+The base URL for the API backend when using locally is http://localhost:8080/

+To use the deployed Heroku app, use https://ndp-casting-agency.herokuapp.com/

 ## Errors